JuliaHEP/Geant4.jl/README.md

 Julia bindings for the [Geant4](https://geant4.web.cern.ch) particle transportation toolkit.
 It is using [CxxWrap.jl](https://github.com/JuliaInterop/CxxWrap.jl) package to wrap C++ types and functions to Julia.
 Since the Geant4 toolkit is rather large and complex, writing the wrapper code by hand is not really an option.
 For this, we use the package [WrapIt](https://github.com/grasph/wrapit) that automates the generation of the wrapper code making use of the clang library.

+## Documentation
+For full guides, detailed API documentation, and examples, see the official [Geant4.jl Documentation](https://juliahep.github.io/Geant4.jl/dev/).

 ## Installation
-The Geant4.jl package does no require any special installation.
+The Geant4.jl package does not require any special installation.
 Stable releases are registered into the Julia general registry, and therefore can be deployed with the standard `Pkg` Julia package manager.
 ```julia
 julia> using Pkg
 julia> Pkg.add("Geant4")